 Well, there was going to be a lot of ’splaining to do, so Titus ramped up speed, thrashing against the nearly horizontal downpour, and within ten minutes they were far beyond the city’s borders where he circled an unoccupied clearing, luffed his wings, and gently set Jaka on the ground.
 She took a step and fell.
 Titus then alighted and sembled into his human form, helped her up.

 “Damn, Titus, why is it this way every single freaking time?”

-A few minutes later, Titus came up from below decks in a white robe; the hood thrown back showed his shaggy hair wet but it no longer dripped.
-He re-set the visual damper and played a quick ditty on the coms surface.
-“Well, that was nice.
-Daraus just placed the fee in our account.
-Start thinking of place for vacation.”
+A few minutes later, Titus came up from below in a white bio-synth robe; the thrown-back hood showed his shaggy yellow-gold hair still darkly wet, but it no longer dripped.
+He re-set the visual damper, played a quick ditty on the coms surface, and mumbled with a trace of astonishment as if Jaka was still nearby, “Well, that was nice and quick.
+Daraus just placed the rest of the fee in our account.”
+Raised his voice.
+“Start thinking of a place for vacation.”

 Silence.
 Expected.
 He’d bring the subject back up in a few days, but for now, the door to the captain’s sumptuous cabin on the main deck, Jaka’s cabin as it had become, was closed and assuredly locked.
 The message it always sent told him hurt that bad was ever hypervigilant.

 Shrug.
 There was no argument for it.
 Titus found his cramped lower berth, and in five minutes he was asleep, dead to the world, another job well done.
 Well, maybe just done.